suneelpatel/Python-for-Beginners/README.md

 Equals: a == b Not Equals: a != b Less than: a < b Less than or equal to: a <= b Greater than: a > b Greater than or equal to: a >= b

+# 12. Loops in Python

+# 13. Functions